jonmatum/git-metrics-mcp-server/README.md

 This server provides tools to extract meaningful metrics from git repositories, helping teams understand their development patterns, identify risks early, and have better conversations about code quality and team health.

 **This is a mirror, not a microscope.** Use it to reflect on team health and process quality, not to surveil individual behavior.
-See [INTENT.md](INTENT.md) for our philosophy on responsible metrics usage.

 ## Features